Tuplanolla/guitar-parts/notes.md

 Let the strings be numbered from `1` to `6`, as the strange yet common convention suggests.
 Let the unit of measurement be `1` millimeter.

-We measured old and worn parts of a classical guitar, documented them with hasty drawings and based this parametric model on them.
-The goal of the project was to get acquainted with OpenSCAD and to manufacture better replacement parts than there are commercially available.

 We did not know which strings the guitar originally had, so we measured them and compared them to new